 So, which to choose?
 Most, but not all of Zagreb's sights are easily walkable from the town center.
 The Museum of Contemporary Art, for example, is on the outskirts and some nightlife is along the Sava river, neither of which are easily walkable.
 None of the above packages involve an airport transfer.

 It's best to have a copy of a tram map as there are not necessarily tram maps at outlying tram stations.
 Also, tram stops do not have timetables and some tram stations are poorly marked.
-Individual tickets are good for one ride plus transfers in the same direction for 1&1/2 hours.
+Individual tickets are good for one ride plus transfers in the same direction.
 Whether you buy a ticket from a tisak or from the driver, you must stamp the ticket in a yellow box as soon as you board.